shiukaheng/the-lost-metropolis/development.md

 ## Non-urgent

+- Make better unlisted post function
+    - Make unlisted posts unqueryable
+    - Create convenience functions for getting posts: usePost() - that dynamically uses either the ContentContext or ad-hoc fetches the post from the database if it is not unlisted (since ContentContext should not have unlisted posts!)
+    - Remove hidePosts function

 - Seperate this into multiple smaller repositories
     - vapor-types: all the types / schemas shared across the platform
     - vapor-api: api for javascript clients to interact with the backend